The Benefits of Yoga and Its Types

 Yoga to Improve Circulation: Bikram

-Bikram yoga is a series of 26 postures performed in a room that’s been heated to at least 105 degrees Fahrenheit with 40 percent humidity.
-Keep in mind that this sweaty session can be an intense form of exercise.
+If you really want to get your motor running, try Bikram yoga (also known as “hot yoga”).
+Bikram is a series of 26 postures performed in 90 minutes within a room that’s been heated to at least 105 degrees Fahrenheit with 40 percent humidity.
+It’s a sweaty session and can be an intense form of exercise.

-With all the types of yoga to choose from, there’s sure to be one you enjoy.
-There’s a style to suit just about any health need, including practices for seniors (see sidebar above), rehabilitation, or strength training, and groups that cater specifically to men, women, or expectant moms.
+With all the types choose from, the benefits of yoga can be enjoyed by a variety of different people.
+There’s a style to suit just about any health need, including practices for seniors (see sidebar), rehabilitation, or strength training, and groups that cater specifically to men, women, or expectant moms.
 There’s even yoga with goats!
 (If you still need help choosing, try this yoga style flow chart.)